-The Franklin Institute invites you to nominate candidates for the Benjamin Franklin Medals.
-From its inception, The Franklin Institute has used awards and prizes to recognize and promote excellence in science, technology, and industry.
-The endowed Benjamin Franklin Medals are given annually in the following seven disciplines of science:
+The Franklin Institute invites you to nominate candidates for the Benjamin Franklin Medals, presented in the following seven disciplines of science and engineering:

 - Civil and Mechanical Engineering